PingzNo/Codeforces/0004A.Watermelon/README.md

 For example, the boys can divide the watermelon into two parts of 2 and 6 kilos respectively (another variant — two parts of 4 and 4 kilos).

+## Analysis

+The way to solve this problem is straightforward.
+It only demands checking if the watermelon's weight is an even number.
+In the case of yes, the watermelon can be evenly divided into two equal halves, otherwise not.
+However, it is an exception to gain two kilos because one kilo is not even with respect to the division requirement.

 ## Constraints

   - Time limit per test: 1 second